pestrela/music/traktor/README.md

-## Which helper mappings you made for the Keyboard?
+## Which are your Keyboard mappings?

 ### A) Beatgrid helper